Overview

 }

-}Use this method if you are using the Hosted Checkout page.
-The configuration is passed within the encrypted jsonRequest payload used to initialize the payment session.
-This method is suitable for merchants who are not PCI DSS compliant.
+Use this method if you are using the [Hosted Checkout](/guides/checkout/hosted-checkout) page.
+The configuration is passed

-Ensure that your checksum calculation includes this new transactionOptions field, as the entire JSON payload is used to generate the signature.
+as the entire JSON payload is used to generate the signature.

-Example jsonRequest
+**Example `jsonRequest`**

 {